surfer77/fren-pet-docs/docs/Overview/pvp.md

 # Player Vs Player (PVP)

-You can battle, hibernate and kill oher pets to earn ETH or stars.
+You can battle, hibernate and kill oher pets to earn, Poiints, ETH or stars.

 ## Battles

-Every 15 minutes you can bonk a pet that is above your level and that hasn't been bonked for 1 hour. <!--If you don't see anyone to bonk it's because they have all been bonked within the last hour. -->
+Every 30 minutes you can attack a pet that is above your level and that hasn't been bonked for 1 hour. <!--If you don't see anyone to bonk it's because they have all been bonked within the last hour. -->

-You have a 40% chance of winning the bonk, while your opponent with a higher level has a 60% chance of winning.

 The bonk winner gets 0.5% of the loser score and score directly effects ETH rewards

+### Defense and Attack Score

+Every pet starts with 10 AP (Attack Points) and 10 DP (Defense Points).

+Every 1000 points you earn by upgrading your pet you get to spin a gatcha machine that will reward you with APs or DPs.

+Here is the formula to decide your win probability: `(Attacker’s AP) / (Attacker’s AP + Defender’s DP)`

 ## Hibernation